dthor/dthor.github.io/publications/publications.md

 ### IN REVIEW
 ***
 [1] **Thornbrugh, D. J.**, D. M. Infante and Y. Tsang. _In Review_.
-Regional trends of biodiversity indices: differences in natural landscape and human land use on stream fishes.
-Journal of Biogeography.
+Regional trends of biodiversity indices in the temperate mesic United States: testing for influences of anthropogenic land use on stream fish while controlling for natural landscape variables.
+Water.

 ### PUBLICATIONS - In Press